Necromancer Leveling and Fresh 70 Guide (Patch 2.7.7 / Season 30)

 After reaching Level 70, the easiest way to start gearing up and progressing towards the end-game is by using the set given by the Haedrig's Gifts.
 Haedrig's Gifts are cache-like rewards that drop 2 pieces of a fixed class-specific set after completing chapters II, III, and IV of the Seasonal Journey.
 Having a full 6-piece set bonus available to you will skyrocket your character's power well in the mid-to-high Torments.
 This makes the early portion of the Seasonal Journey your first priority upon reaching Level 70.

-In Season 19, Necromancers will find the Bones of Rathma set in their Haedrig's Gifts.
+In Season 21, Necromancers will find the Grace of Inarius set in their Haedrig's Gifts.
 We have an early progression build for this set, which you can find by clicking the link below.

 Other Starter Builds